tycho01/react-storybook/docs/setting-up-for-css.md

 ## CSS in JavaScript

-By default, React Storybook doesn't come with any CSS setup.
+By default, Ng2 Storybook doesn't come with any CSS setup.
 That's because there is no single default option everyone uses.
 But, if you write CSS using JavaScript, you can use Storybook without any configuration.

 This is also true if you use a UI framework like [Material UI](https://github.com/callemall/material-ui).

 ## CSS webpack Loaders

 Usually, we use CSS with the help of webpack and we use CSS loaders inside our app.
-You can ask React Storybook to use the same loaders.
+You can ask Ng2 Storybook to use the same loaders.
 It's pretty simple.

 Let's say you are using the style loader inside your app.
 Then, your webpack config would usually look like this: